salilab/imp/doc/introduction.md

 Certain of the attributes can be marked as parameters of the model.
 These are attributes that you want to sample or optimize.
 To do so you can do model.set_is_optimized(float_key, particle_0)

 \note A lot of IMP uses IMP::Particle objects instead of IMP::kernel::ParticleIndex objects to identify particles.
-The should be treated as roughly the same.
+They should be treated as roughly the same.
 To map from an index to a particle you use IMP::kernel::Model::get_particle() and to go the other way IMP::kernel::Particle::get_index().
 Using the indexes is preferred.
 When doing it on lists, you can use IMP::kernel::get_indexes() and IMP::kernel::get_particles().

 ## Decorators ## {#introduction_decorators}

 Accessing all your data at such a low level can get tiresome, so we provide decorators to make it easier.
-Each type of decorator provides an interface to manipulate a particular type of data easier.
+Each type of decorator provides an interface to manipulate a particular type of data.
 For example, an IMP.atom.Residue decorator provides access to residue associated information (e.g. the index of the residue, or its type) in particles that have it.

     residue= IMP.atom.Residue(model, my_residue)
     print residue.get_residue_type()